JeffDeCola/my-cheat-sheets/other/random-things/setting-up-an-ark-survival-ascended-server-cheat-sheet/README.md

 Friends connect via direct IP instead.

 I would also add fail2ban to stop anyone from ssh attacks.
-It's stock anyone from trying password more than 5 times.
+It's stops anyone from trying password more than 5 times.
 Locks them out for 10 minutes.

 ```bash